furret78/Archipelago/worlds/th185/docs/setup_en.md

 ## Modding Compatibility

 - Mods which _**directly**_ modify the game executable will break compatibility.
 As the client relies on consistent memory addresses to operate, directly editing the executable will derail the entire thing.
 - Mods run via the [Touhou Community Reliant Automatic Patcher (thcrap)](https://github.com/thpatch/thcrap) _may_ work, at least for language patches.
+This patcher is not bundled in with this AP implementation.

 ## Troubleshooting